Dynatrace/dynatrace-otel-collector/docs/dashboards/Host Dashboard.md

 ### Adding attributes to the allow list

-The following attributes are not included in the default allow list of resource attributes in Dynatrace:
+The following attributes are not included in the default allow list of resource attributes in Dynatrace (when using `MINT v1`):

 - `host.arch`
 - `host.ip`